 The Master of Science program is designed to provide students with:

 Applicants must apply both to the Department and the University.
-Applications are available from the Department office or on-line at www.csulb.edu/health-science.
+University application is found at http://www.csumentor.edu.
+Department application is found a:t http://www.csulb.edu/health-science

 1. Each applicant must request that a copy of official transcript(s) of all work to be sent to the university's Office of Enrollment Services.